edwardcorke/CSV_Trimmer/README.md

 # CSV_Trimmer
 Python script to export only desired columns from input file to outputted .xlsx (Excel) file.
 Used by a school finance team in Nottingham, UK, to automate creating reports to share.

+[Desired columns are set in the 'headers.config' file] ['Student Name' column is split into 'Firstname' and 'Lastname' columns] [Includes option to export to PDF instead]